- 1 cup yellow cornmeal

 - 1/2 cup chopped pecans, toasted

-- In a large bowl, combine cornmeal and baking soda.
-In a small bowl, whisk the eggs, buttermilk and butter.
+- Preheat oven to 350°.
+In a large bowl, combine cornmeal and baking soda.
+In a small bowl, whisk eggs, buttermilk and butter.
 Add cream-style corn, corn and onions.
 Stir into dry ingredients just until moistened.

-- Pour half the mixture into a 13-in. x 9-in. baking dish coated with cooking spray.
+- Pour half the mixture into a 13x9-in. baking dish coated with cooking spray.
 Sprinkle with cheese and jalapenos.
 Top with remaining batter; sprinkle with pecans.

 Reviews for Makeover Pecan Corn Pudding